-Creating a healthier future at the University of Waterloo
+Creating a healthier future

-As the world's first Department of Kinesiology, we continue to ignite an interdisciplinary approach to optimize health, prevent injury and illness, and extend the years of high quality life.
+As the world's first Department of Kinesiology, we continue to ignite an interdisciplinary approach to optimize health, prevent injury and illness, and extend the years of high-quality life.

-Our nationally and internationally recognized and respected Master's program provides the opportunity to understand cellular to societal implications of physical activity, nutrition and lifestyle - preparing you for careers in a wide range of health fields.
+Our nationally and internationally recognized and respected doctoral program provides the opportunity to understand cellular to societal implications of physical activity, nutrition and lifestyle - preparing you for careers in a wide range of health fields.

-- Full-time from Master’s level: 12 terms (4 years);
+- Full-time from master’s level: 12 terms (4 years)

-- Part-time: 21 terms (7 years)
+- Part-time: 24 terms (8 years)

 Our students are known for achieving high levels of autonomy in design, conduct and interpretation of their research topics.
-As a graduate, you'll be well-positioned for a career in teaching, research, or industry.
+As a graduate, you'll be well-positioned for a career in teaching, research or industry.

-The study of kinesiology spans the breadth of cellular, biophysical, and psycho-social parameters which affect and effect movement in the realm of sport, work, play, dance, exercise, and disease.
+The study of kinesiology spans the breadth of cellular, biophysical, and psycho-social parameters which affect and effect movement in the realm of sport, work, play, dance, exercise and disease.

-Applicants to the master or doctoral program apply to study in one of three areas: biomechanics, neuroscience, or physiology and nutrition.
+Applicants to the master or doctoral program apply to study in one of three areas: biomechanics, neuroscience or physiology and nutrition.
 Within these areas, there is a strong emphasis on aging, injury and disease prevention, health promotion and rehabilitation.

-Given the multidisciplinary nature of Kinesiology, undergraduates and graduates students with an interest in biology, physiology, biochemistry, nutrition, anatomy, engineering, systems design, physics, health studies, sociology, social psychology, or psychology are encouraged to apply.
+Given the multidisciplinary nature of kinesiology, undergraduates and graduates students with an interest in biology, physiology, biochemistry, nutrition, anatomy, engineering, systems design, physics, health studies, sociology, social psychology or psychology are encouraged to apply.

 Graduate student resources